calvinlinz/world-builder/README.md

 #### 3.2.1 Incorporated Features
 Our website must incorporate the features requested by the stakeholder that our outlined in our MVP.

-#### 3.2.2 Configuration
+#### 3.2.2 User Interface and Usability

-We have decided to create a configuration dropdown menu that is persistent in the top left corner of the web application.
-This will allow users to toggle the visibility of the configuration settings as they require.
-These settings include the fog parameters, map size and download button.
-This feature also includes a 'generate' button that allows users to generate a new world.
+##### 3.2.2.1 Side Bar
+We previously created a configuration dropdown menu that opened up to reveal the configuration settings.
+As we increased the number of settings, the height of the menu was becoming too large with each iteration.
+To counter this, we implemented a collapsible side navigation bar that contained icons corresponding to different core functionalities.
+These icons could then be clicked to reveal another sidebar of the relative contents.
+This allowed us to remove the save button, generate button, and import buttons from the configuration menu and into other sections in the sidebar.
+These new icons also only contain features corresponding to the icon's purpose.

+##### 3.2.2.2 Configuration

+After the configuration menu was replaced with the side bar component, the configuration menu was refactored and now exists within the sidebar.

+The configuration icon now reveals the following:

+- Grid size
+- Fog parameters
+- Add/remove roofs
+- Monster stats.

+##### 3.2.2.3 Loading Screen
+We have incorporated a loading variable into the world data context variable so that very component is able to alter the loading state of the application.
+When API calls are waiting for responses, the loading state can be set which allows the loading page to be shown to users.
+This visual feedback helps users understand the state of the application.

 <a name="data-fetching"></a>
 ### 3.3 Data Fetching
-Due to having data and business logic such as the map generating algorithm abstracted away in the backend, we are required to make relevant API calls to the Maven Java backend API to retrieve this data.
-We currently have succesfully configured a connection to retrieve world data.
+Due to having data and business logic such as the map generating algorithm abstracted away in the backend, we are required to make relevant API calls to the Springboot Java backend API to retrieve this data.
+We currently have succesfully configured a connection to retrieve world data in the form of a POST request at `/world`.
+This request takes in a size parameter and returns a world grid relative to this size in the response.

 **How will the user be able to share the map?**